-14. Maximise space with a built-in storage solution
+22. Maximise space with a built-in storage solution

 We love this Pembroke Shelving from Neptune.

-15. Opt for an industrial-inspired wire shoe rack
+23. Opt for an industrial-inspired wire shoe rack

 If your style is more industrial-inspired, this on-trend wire shelving is a great option for storing and displaying shoes.
 Want a little variety?
-Add interest with books, accessories and house plants displayed with little uniformity.
+Add interest with books, accessories and indoor plants displayed with little uniformity.

 Find these Mish-Mesh shelves at Loaf.

-16. Choose a streamlined Mid-century solution
+24. Choose streamlined Mid-century shoe storage

-Renowned for its sleek and stylish finish, Mid-century furniture is a great option if you're thinking about storage and can make a real design feature in a larger hallway.
+Renowned for its sleek and stylish finish, Mid-century style furniture is a great option if you're thinking about storage and can make a real design feature in a larger hallway.